 In the world of Agile, SEUs® stands for Scrum Education Units® (SEUs®), issued by the Scrum Alliance.
-It marks your participation, educational experience and continued proficiency in the underlying principles and practices of Scrum, while at the same time to maintain your certification.
-You can earn Scrum Education Units® (SEUs®) via completing various learning opportunities or educational training.
+It marks your participation, educational experience, and continued proficiency in the underlying principles and practices of Scrum, while at the same time maintaining your certification.
+You can earn Scrum Education Units® (SEUs®) by completing various learning opportunities or educational training.
 The process to earn SEUs® is easy and it will help you stay relevant as well as competitive in the market.
+Go for the best Agile certifications from top accreditation bodies and boost your learning.

 SEUs® are required to renew foundational, advanced and professional-level certifications, which include CSM®, A-CSM®, CSP-SM®, CSPO®, A-CSPO®, CSP-PO®, CSD®, and CSP®.